MrSenko/mrsenko.github.com/content/2016-05-12-abtesting-jinja-pelican.markdown

 -------

 *jinja-ab* and *pelican-ab* are provided as open source for everyone to use.
-At Mr. Senko we will do our best to accomodate every need and merge patches and feature requests as they come in.
+At Mr. Senko we will do our best to accommodate every need and merge patches and feature requests as they come in.
 Should you need commercial support for these or other open source libraries please **subscribe to [Mr. Senko]({filename}pages/subscribe.html)**!